 A space is simply a collection of points.
 A metrification of the space assigns locations to the points by assigning them numbers or sets of numbers.
 It will assign the origin of a coordinate system on a 3-D space the location <0,0,0>.
 How far is it between any two points?
 The metric is the answer to this question.
 A metric on a space, whether it’s a physical space or a mathematical space, provides a definition of distance (or length) by giving a function from each pair of points to a real number, called the distance between the points.
 In Euclidean space, the distance between two points is the length of the straight line connecting them.
 The metric of a space determines its geometry, and this metric and geometry are intrinsic in the sense that they do not change as we change the reference frame.
 Philosophers are interested in the issue of whether the choice of a metric for a space is natural (or objective) or whether it is always a matter of convention (or subjective).

 How about the metric for time?
 The introduction of the metric for time allows the scientist to define the time interval between any two events, from which it follows that all pairs of events can be classified by the relation “earlier than” or “later than” or “simultaneous.”
 In this way it defines the future and the past of any given event.
 The customary metric for any two points in a one-dimensional Euclidean space, such as time, is the absolute value of the numerical difference between the coordinates of the two points (that, the length of the line segment connecting them).
-For example, the duration between an event with the coordinate 5:00 and an event with the coordinate 7:00 is exactly two hours (assuming the events occur on the same day and we do not have an a.m. vs. p.m. ambiguity).
-If we select a standard clock and the standard way of calculating durations between clock readings, then that clock implicitly defines the metric of time since it must yield the correct answer for the duration between any two point events.
+For example, the duration between an event with the coordinate 5:00 and an event with the coordinate 7:00 is exactly two hours (assuming the events occur on the same day and we do not have an a.m. vs. p.m. ambiguity or ambiguity due to change of time zone).
+If we select a standard clock and the standard way of calculating durations between clock readings, then that clock implicitly defines the metric of time because, by definition, it yields the correct answer for the duration between any two point events.
 Here we assume the period between any two successive clock ticks is congruent (the same) while the clock is stationary in the coordinate system where the clock readings are taken.
-When we define the unit of time, the second, to be so many successive ticks of the standard clock, what we are doing is implicitly specifying the metric, provided we implicitly agree that the clock readings are correct and agree to adopt the customary procedure for how to read the duration between two point events.
+When we define the unit of time (the second) to be so many successive ticks of the standard clock, what we are doing is implicitly specifying the metric, provided we implicitly agree that the clock readings are correct and agree to adopt the customary procedure for how to read the duration between two point events.
 For example, to speak simplistically, if you want to know how much time has passed between the birth of Mohammed and the death of Abraham Lincoln, then you find the dates of the two events and subtract the first from the second; this procedure is equivalent to noting the tick on the standard clock that is simultaneous with the birth of Mohammed and then counting how many ticks occurred until the tick that is simultaneous with the death of Abraham Lincoln.
 It is customary to subtract the dates, but would it be incorrect instead to subtract the square roots of the dates, or to subtract the dates and then take the square root of the result?
 Philosophers disagree about whether it would be incorrect or merely inconvenient.

 Points of space are located by being assigned a coordinate.
 For doing quantitative science rather than merely qualitative science we want the coordinate to be a number and not, say, a letter of the alphabet.
 A coordinate for a point in two-dimensional space requires two numbers; a coordinate for a point in n-dimensional space requires n numbers, where n is a positive integer.
 You might consider why you’d prefer a real number rather than a rational number even though no measuring tool could detect the difference between the two choices.